 Run Command Prompt commands from a Windows shortcut

-You know you can run any of his commands through one of Windows on your desktop?
+Do you know that you can run any Command Prompt command through a Windows shortcut on your desktop?

 command_prompt